marek-sezemsky/etc/README.md

 Using from shared accounts
 --------------------------
-To use ~/etc profile when logging to accounts where default profile is always kept (like vobadm), use two-step hack: as first, create bash with profile sourced with changed $HOME.
+To use ~/etc profile when logging to accounts where default profile is always kept (like vobadm), use two-step hack: as first create bash with profile sourced with changed $HOME.

     cat > ~/.bash_profile_forced <<EOF